Journal of Religious History

 Online ISSN: 1467-9809

 Papers submitted to the journal should not have been published or be undergoing consideration for publication elsewhere.
 The acceptance criteria for all papers are the quality and originality of the research and its significance to our readership, and the quality of scholarship.
-Except where otherwise stated, manuscripts are double-blind peer reviewed by two to four anonymous reviewers and the editor.
-Final acceptance or rejection rests with the editorial board, which reserves the right to refuse any material for publication.
+Except where otherwise stated, manuscripts are double-blind peer-reviewed by between two and four anonymous reviewers and the Editor.
+Final acceptance or rejection rests with the Editor, who reserves the right to refuse any material for publication.

 Manuscripts should be in a clear, concise and direct style.
-Where contributions are judged as acceptable for publication on the basis of content, the editor and the publisher reserve the right to modify typescripts to eliminate ambiguity and repetition and improve communication between author and reader.
+Where contributions are judged as acceptable for publication on the basis of content, the Editor and the publisher reserve the right to modify typescripts to eliminate ambiguity and repetition and improve communication between author and reader.
 If extensive alterations are required, the manuscript will be returned to the author for revision or a decision made not to publish it.

 Committee on Publication Ethics.
 The Journal of Religious History is a member of, and subscribes to the principles of the Committee on Publication Ethics (COPE).